-My recipe uses both granulated sugar and brown sugar–if you use dark brown sugar (see jar of sauce right behind the plate of apples in the photo), your sauce will have a darker color and just a very slightly stronger caramel flavor.
+My recipe uses both granulated sugar and brown sugar—if you use dark brown sugar (see jar of sauce right behind the plate of apples in the photo), your sauce will have a darker color and just a very slightly stronger caramel flavor.
 If you use light brown sugar (see jar of sauce in background), your sauce will be lighter in color and slightly more buttery in flavor.
-I’ve made it both ways and I like both–the difference is not that big and the caramel sauce tastes great both ways!
+I’ve made it both ways and I like both—the difference between them is not that big and the caramel sauce tastes great both ways!

 EASY SALTED CARAMEL SAUCE by NancyC